meow2980/Derail-Valley-Calculator/README.md

 If you notice and bugs or things to you want me to improve on the program, let me know and ill update the program when I have time.
 If you notice a program breaking bug, let me know ASAP and I will fix the program ASAP.

-(There are a few ways to do this, on the video I posted, my discord with the link https://discord.gg/wUWdn3B   or I also belive you can do it in github)
+(There are a few ways to do this, on the video I posted, my discord with the link https://discord.gg/wUWdn3B   or I also believe you can do it in github)

 .